anoop04singh/crowdfinding-aptos/README.md

 1. **Install Dependencies**: Run npm install to install the necessary dependencies for the React frontend.
 1. **Run Frontend**: Run npm start to start the React application locally.
-1. **Connect Wallet**: Ensure your Aptos-compatible wallet (like Welldone Wallet) is connected to interact with the platform.
+1. **Connect Wallet**: Ensure your Aptos-compatible wallet (like Petra Wallet) is connected to interact with the platform.

 **Conclusion**